-So, I’m 42 now, which for some would classify me as ‘middle-age’ I guess, depending on how long I will live.
-For those of you who know me well and have been following my page for a while know that as a young girl and adult, I battled with my weight and body through yo-yo dieting and obsessing about the moral (health) value of food.
+I’m 42 now, which for some would classify me as ‘middle-aged’ I guess, depending on how long I will live.
+Those of you who know me well and have been following my page for a while know that as a young girl and adult, I battled with my weight and body through yo-yo dieting and obsessing about the moral (health) value of food.

 As I’ve gotten older, I have noticed that while nothing else has changed, my body is beginning to and for someone with a history of disordered eating – this was an incredibly triggering time for me.

 However, thankfully, over these past few years, I’ve learned a lot about health and that knowledge has helped me to maintain a healthy relationship with food despite being a bit heavier in the hips (and a few more greys and wrinkles haha!)
 I hope that I can help others to know that it’s ok, that our bodies change, and that no matter what, we deserve to care for, nourish and respect our bodies – most definitely – without diets.

 When we think of disordered eating we often have visions of the young teenage emancipated (often white) woman.

 Coincidentally, the two times that disordered eating can peak for women are in those TWO big critical or sensitive periods of reproductive hormone change.
 Puberty was the most common time that we witness the start of dieting, restrictive behaviours and in some cases eating disorders, however, there is another overlooked critical hormonal change period that is often overlooked but just as dangerous time for these behaviours – menopause.

 Ah, just when we thought it couldn’t get worse!